 |Upon the presentation and publication of Pampa’s annual FS, the Audit Committee conducts an annual assessment of the external auditors’ independence, planning and performance, considering different objective indicators, and issues an informed opinion according to Section 18, Title V, Chapter III of CNV Rules (restated in 2013) and the Audit Committee’s rules.
 Besides, throughout the fiscal year, it holds meetings with the external auditors, at least quarterly, to review the Company’s interim FS and when deemed necessary.

 xvii.
-The Board should design and establish appropriate structures and practices to promote a culture of ethics, integrity and regulatory compliance which prevents, spots and addresses serious personal or corporate misconduct.
+The Board should design and establish appropriate structures and practices to promote a culture of ethics, integrity and regulatory compliance that prevents, spots and addresses serious personal or corporate misconduct.

 xviii.
 The Board will ensure the establishment of formal mechanisms to prevent or, failing that, deal with conflicts of interest that may arise in the Company’s administration and management.
-It should have standard procedures in place seeking to ensure that related-party transactions are conducted in pursuance of the best interests of the Company, as well as fair treatment to all its shareholders.
+It should have standard procedures in place to ensure that related-party transactions are conducted in pursuance of the company’s best interests and fair treatment to all its shareholders.

 |22.
 The Board of Directors approves a Code of Ethics and Conduct reflecting ethical and integrity values and principles and the Company’s culture.
 The Code of Ethics and Conduct is informed to and binding on all the Company’s directors, managers and employees.|